 Canonical will release a new version of the Ubuntu operating system every six months.
-Most every release is called a normal release.
-However, every fourth release-or every 24 months-Canonical releases a longterm support (LTS) version of the operating system.
+Almost every release is a normal release.
+However, every fourth release-or every 2 years-Canonical releases a long-term support (LTS) version of the operating system.
 Long-term support releases are intended to be the most stable releases available and are supported for a longer period of time.
-Ubuntu 13.10 is a normal release.
-Ubuntu 14.04 will be an LTS release.
+Ubuntu 14.04 is an LTS release.
+Ubuntu 14.10 will be a normal release.